GoogleCloudPlatform/datastore-samples/python/ndb/transactions/README.md

 This is a sample app for Google App Engine that exercises the [NDB Transactions Python API](https://cloud-dot-devsite.googleplex.com/appengine/docs/python/ndb/transactions)

+This app presents a list of notes.
+After you submit a note with a particular title, you may not change that note or submit a new note with the same title.
+There are multiple note pages available.

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform) for sample applications and scaffolding for other python frameworks and use cases.